-Cost Sharing Agreement for Law Enforcement Services
+Cost Sharing Agreement for Law Enforcement Services and Equipment

 On September 22, 2020, the District entered into a Cost Sharing Agreement for Law Enforcement Services with MUD 39 and Pomona Residential Community Association ("the Association") for the purpose of providing security services by Brazoria County to both districts.
-The agreement was amended and restated on February 23, 2021 and shall continue in force unless terminated by any party with 60 days written notice.
-Each district agrees to pay the Association for one-third of the service cost on a monthly basis, plus a one-time vehicle cost of \$60,000 in the first contract year.
-For the current year, the District has paid \$7,395 for security services related to the agreement.
+The agreement was amended and restated on June 29, 2022.
+Each district agrees to pay the Association for one-third of the service cost on a monthly basis, plus a vehicle cost of \$70,000.
+The agreement was amended and restated on February 7, 2023 to include another officer, the cost of which is split between the District and MUD 39.
+The agreement shall continue in force unless terminated by any party with 60 days written notice.